OVERVIEW AND RESOURCES

 What about upgrading the system?

 The system can be upgraded to basically any SOC you like (or at least anything that has the same form factor as a Raspberry Pi).
 On the picture above you see a regular white Mega Engine unit on top and a supercharged unit (with a Pi 4 installed) on the bottom.
 The back plate of the system is replaceable.
 Files for 3D printing your own back panel can be found right here.
 We also have a few back plates matching the Pi 4's connectors available in stock at 15 EUR a piece.
 Just email us in case you're interested.
+The parts have been done via selective laser sintering, so they're of great quality.

 Going with a stronger SOC than the installed one might require active cooling.
 A recommended heatsink along with a low-profile fan for the Raspberry Pi 4 is this one by Geekworm: